Amazon UK has barred the sale of a new Scientology exposé penned by a former member of the church's elite paramilitary group.

 The BBFC explain their uncut 15 rating as follows:

-but it is a frequent part of the game play.
-While the frequency of the violence places it at the '15' category, the lack of detail and the way the game makes it very difficult for Jimmy to attack vulnerable characters (girls, younger pupils, etc) by
+injuries, but it is a frequent part of the game play.
+While the frequency of the violence places it at the '15' category, the lack of detail and the way the game makes it very difficult for Jimmy to attack vulnerable characters (girls, younger

 BULLY also contains some moderate bad language including 'bitch' and 'slut', and some mild sexual innuendo